stechnik/xerolib/README.md

 This .bib library can be added to TAPPS2.
 It's content then appears in the program window left bottom section.

 Currently the library contains:
-- a function template for calculating saturation vapour pressure of water in air.
-The August-Roche-Magnus formula is used therefore based on [VDI/VDE 3514 Part 1](https://www.vdi.de/richtlinien/details/vdivde-3514-blatt-1-gasfeuchtemessung-kenngroessen-und-formelzeichen) with enhancement factors for humid air.
-The enhancement factors were taken from [Wikipedia](https://de.wikipedia.org/w/index.php?title=S%C3%A4ttigungsdampfdruck&oldid=236975950#Korrekturfaktoren_f%C3%BCr_feuchte_Luft)
+- a function template for calculating saturation vapour pressure of steam in air.
 - an identical function template as above but in units of hPa with two decimal places
 - a set of blocks to calculate basic properties of humid air such as
   -  specific humidity